 When all species in a physics interface (Reaction Engineering or Chemistry) are matched to the corresponding species in a thermodynamic system, the mixture properties are calculated based on the composition of the mixture.
-For example, consider $Z{mix}(T, P, n_1,..., n_m)$, which denotes a generic extensive mixture property for a mixture of m number of species.
-The property function's arguments are temperature T, pressure P, and the number of moles, n, for each species.
+For example, consider $Z{mix}(T, P, n_1, ..., n_m)$, which denotes a generic extensive mixture property for a mixture of m number of species.
+The property function's arguments are the temperature T, the pressure P, and the number of moles, n, for each species.

-When the system is fully matched, the mixture property Z{mix} is defined as:
+When the system is fully matched, the mixture property Z{mix} is defined as where \overline{Z}i is the partial molar of species i: